Undercover Policing Inquiry

 The Undercover Policing Inquiry is an independent statutory inquiry into undercover policing in England and Wales.
 It was announced by Theresa May, the then Home Secretary, on 6 March 2014, and its terms of reference were published on 16 July 2015.
 The Inquiry has been chaired by Sir John Mitting since July 2017, following the resignation due to ill-health of Sir Christopher Pitchford.
+Mitting said in June 2025 that he would resign in 2026 following the publication of the second interim report.